ritu777/Docsify.io/README.md

 - **apt :** This stands for "Advanced Package Tool. apt is used to install, update, and manage software packages on your sysytem.

+- **-y :** automatically confirms the installation without asking for user input.

 <h2>Step-2:- <u>Create directory</h2></u>

 ```